ZetsuBouKyo/ZetsuBou/docs/developer-notes/storage.md

 ## Other S3 storages

-These storages are used for storing galleries and videos.
+These storages are used to store galleries and videos.